pmuellr/slides/2017/10-finjs-profiling-js/abstract.md

-Saving Money and Delighting Customers with Faster JavaScript
+Saving Customers and Money by Making It Go Faster
 ================================================================================

-Are you interested in saving money and delighting customers?
-One way to do this is to find out where your application is slow, and then making those slow parts fast.
-For your server code, removing slow code will save you money, since your applications will use less processor time.
-For your server and browser code, your customers will be happier with applications that are snappier.

-Developers often take guesses at where they think the slow code is in an application, or use crude timing tools to collect data on performance.
-But there's no need to guess or use crude tools!
-JavaScript environments for the browser and Node.js include CPU profiling tools which can identify which parts of your JavaScript code are slow.
-This provides crucial insight on where you can speed them up.
-In this talk you'll find out what CPU profiling tools are, what tools are available, and show a brief demo of how they are used.
+Your application's performance is key to keeping customers happy and reining in hardware costs.
+Customers frustrated with slow applications just stop using them.
+Poorly performing applications require more machines to run them, compared to optimized applications.

+In order to fix poor performance problems, you first have to identify them.
+For many programming environments, this involves using specialized tools and environments and sometimes experts, to analyze the application.
+For JavaScript, we are fortunate to have CPU profiling tools baked right into the JavaScript runtimes, allowing every developer to do performance analysis.

+In this talk we'll go over profiling tools available for Node.js and the browser.
+We'll show a brief demo of how these tools can be used to find the slow code in an application, at both development time and in production.